Seán FitzPatrick’s new home plan faces opposition over privacy concerns

 Mr Graham claims that “the proposed upper floor balcony is such that it will be conducive to people attending social events to gather on it with the consequent emission of intrusive noise into my property”.

-Mr Graham claimed that the proposed two storey construction with surrounding balcony on the upper floor does not respect the elevation of existing residential units.
+Mr Graham claimed the proposed two-storey construction with surrounding balcony on the upper floor does not respect the elevation of existing residential units.

-Mr Graham said that the application’s planning report ssaid that the proposed ed new build size would be 238 square metres.
+Mr Graham said the application’s planning report said the proposed new build size would be 238 square metres.

 “lt is not clear if this includes the many verandas or covered areas included in the design.
 Rough measurements from the drawings supplied indicate that the covered floor area is c.
 400 sq. metres, ” Mr Graham said.